Intro

 - It’s not a race, it’s a day out on the bike.

 - Be courteous to other trail users.
-The route is open to the public and it gets narrow in places so be prepared to share your space nicely if you have to
+The route is open to the public and it gets narrow in places so be prepared to share your space nicely if you have to.
+A bell is highly recommended.

 - Complaints.
 That’s a you problem.
 I’m not interested.